 We're currently working on a project to replace the leaking roof on our mansion house.
-Building work is set to start early 2015 and we will be remaining open throughout the roof project, with new exhibitions and activities on offer.
+Building work takes place throughout 2015 and we will be remaining during this time, with new exhibitions and activities on offer.
 We'll also be installing a new biomass boiler.

-The major conservation work needed to replace our roof and introduce a new biomass boiler is expected to cost around £3.5m.
-We as a property must raise £500,000 towards this and have been hosting fundraising events, selling raffle tickets and encouraging donations.
+The major conservation work needed to replace our roof and introduce a new biomass boiler is expected to cost around £3.8m.
+We have been fundraising towards this and have been hosting selling raffle tickets, undertaking personal challenges and encouraging donations.
 Thank you to everyone who's supported us so far.

-Work is currently underway to uncover Dyrham Park founder Williams Blathwayt's lost terraces.
-Thanks to funding from Cory Environmental Trust, we are clearing and re-developing the former 17th century terraces, part of the old Dutch-inspired water garden.
+Thanks to funding from Cory Environmental Trust, we are clearing and re-developing the former 17th-century terraces, part of the old Dutch-inspired water garden.
 This previously hidden area now forms a link between the garden and the park.

 As an ancient deer park, we look after a herd of up to 200 fallow deer, which can often be seen on the East Front or out in the park.
 Our park rangers and volunteers help protect the fawns in the summer, monitor the deer rut in the autumn and feed them extra supplies in the winter months.